Inventory Demand Forecasting

 What’s an inventory forecast?

-Type of forecasts
+Types of forecasts

-• Long-term forecasts look ahead several years
+• Long-term forecasts: several years into the future

 Forecasting techniques

-Moving average
+Moving Average

 October 2022 114